 Master of Education Online - National Board Preparation

-Belhaven’s master of education online classes offer a National Board emphasis that give teachers a head start toward earning National Board Teacher Certification.
+Belhaven’s master of education online classes offer a National Board preparation that give teachers a head start toward earning National Board Teacher Certification.
 The benefits of National Board Certification are significant and can strengthen practice, help teachers improve student performance, develop and demonstrate leadership skills, help expand influence and expertise, advance careers, provide portability, offer higher salary potential and advance education as a profession.